staivanov/Unit-Testing/README.md

 | | |

 ## How to Use the Project
 Clone or download this repo.
-Open *.sln file with compatible IDE.
+Open *.sln file with a compatible IDE.